briardew/codas/README.md

     These restarts may have a `codas_background_rst` file that is used to remember the background files at the beginning of the analysis window needed by the GSI.
 These files often don’t copy well from one experiment to another.
-If you’re having problems, deleting the `codas_background_rst` file and restarting is usually a good test.
+If you’re having problems, try deleting the `codas_background_rst` file and restarting.

 3. Run CoDAS:
     ```